 NOTE 2—The number of Authentication frame exchanges depends on the EAP method in use.
 Hence, X is a value as defined by the EAP method.

-Once the processing is complete, the originator or the responder sends the Authentication frame to its peer (if needed by the EAP method).
+Once the processing is complete, the originator or the responder sends the Authentication frame in response to the Authentication frame with Authentication Transaction Sequence Number field set to X, where X is larger than or equal to 3,(#848) to its peer (if needed by the EAP method).
 If the processing status returned in the frame was not SUCCESS, the originator or the responder shall terminate the authentication.

+If the Supplicant does not have further EAPOL PDU to transmit due to the reception of an EAP Failure or an EAP Success, then the Supplicant concludes the authentication. (#965)